khaueviana/es6-js/README.md

 # es6-js

-Examples of implementation of the new features of the ES6 using Node.js
+Sample implementation of the new ES6 features using Node.js

 References
 ----------